Ni no Kuni™ II: Revenant Kingdom on Steam - User reviews, Price & Information

 Frequently Asked Questions

-Ni no Kuni™ II: Revenant Kingdom is currently priced at 11.99€ on Steam.
+Ni no Kuni™ II: Revenant Kingdom is currently priced at 9.59€ on Steam.

-Ni no Kuni™ II: Revenant Kingdom is currently available at a 85% discount.
-You can purchase it for 11.99€ on Steam.
+Yes, Ni no Kuni™ II: Revenant Kingdom is currently available at a 84% discount.
+You can purchase it for 9.59€ on Steam.

-Ni no Kuni™ II: Revenant Kingdom received 9,019 positive votes out of a total of 10,756 achieving a rating of 8.18.
+Yes, Ni no Kuni™ II: Revenant Kingdom received 9,019 positive votes out of a total of 10,756 achieving a rating of 8.18.

 😎

-Ni no Kuni™ II: Revenant Kingdom was developed by LEVEL5 Inc. and published by Bandai Namco Entertainment.
+Ni no Kuni™ II: Revenant Kingdom was developed by LEVEL5 Inc. and published by BANDAI NAMCO Entertainment.

-Ni no Kuni™ II: Revenant Kingdom is playable and fully supported on Windows.
+Yes, Ni no Kuni™ II: Revenant Kingdom is playable and fully supported on Windows.

-Ni no Kuni™ II: Revenant Kingdom is not playable on MacOS.
+No, Ni no Kuni™ II: Revenant Kingdom is not playable on MacOS.

-Ni no Kuni™ II: Revenant Kingdom is not playable on Linux.
+No, Ni no Kuni™ II: Revenant Kingdom is not playable on Linux.

 Ni no Kuni™ II: Revenant Kingdom is a single-player game.

-There are 4 DLCs available for Ni no Kuni™ II: Revenant Kingdom.
+Yes, there are 4 DLCs available for Ni no Kuni™ II: Revenant Kingdom.
 Explore additional content available for Ni no Kuni™ II: Revenant Kingdom on Steam.

-Ni no Kuni™ II: Revenant Kingdom does not support mods via Steam Workshop.
+No, Ni no Kuni™ II: Revenant Kingdom does not support mods via Steam Workshop.

-Ni no Kuni™ II: Revenant Kingdom supports Remote Play on Phone, Remote Play on Tablet and Remote Play on TV.
+Yes, Ni no Kuni™ II: Revenant Kingdom supports Remote Play on Phone, Remote Play on Tablet and Remote Play on TV.
 Discover more about Steam Remote Play.

-Ni no Kuni™ II: Revenant Kingdom is enabled for Steam Family Sharing.
+Yes, Ni no Kuni™ II: Revenant Kingdom is enabled for Steam Family Sharing.
 This means you can share the game with authorized users from your Steam Library, allowing them to play it on their own accounts.
 For more details on how the feature works, you can read the original Steam Family Sharing announcement or visit the Steam Family Sharing user guide and FAQ page.

 You can find solutions or submit a support ticket by visiting the Steam Support page for Ni no Kuni™ II: Revenant Kingdom.